-Although insurance policy limits play a big part, if you want to handle the claim without an attorney, the insurance company of the party at fault will always try to lower your compensation as much as they can without even batting an eye at your needs.
-We offer to level the playing by making them pay for what you are owed after the car accident.
+Although insurance policy limits play a big part in calculating settlements, if you want to handle your insurance claim without an experienced attorney, the insurance company of the party at fault will always try to lower your compensation as much as possible.

 The degree of fault is another contributing factor.
-Because California rules itself under Comparative Negligence, this means that if you had any percentage of fault in the accident it will reduce your settlement by the same percentage.
-For example, if you had 20% of the fault, you would still receive 80% of the settlement.
+Because California rules itself under Comparative Negligence, this means that if you had any percentage of fault in the accident, it will reduce your settlement by the same percentage.
+For example, if you are found to be 20% at-fault, you would still receive 80% of the settlement.

-There are many ways to calculate the value of your settlement after an accident, and while they aren’t totally precise these formulas serve as a tool to make an approximation to the total compensation you can receive.
+As mentioned before, there are many ways to calculate the value of your settlement after an accident, and while they aren’t entirely precise.
+Some formulas serve as tools to calculate an approximation of the total accident compensation you can receive.

-The most common method of calculation is called the multiplier method and is commonly used by insurance adjusters to judge the severity of your damage as well as account for your pain and suffering.
+The most common method of calculation is called the multiplier method.
+It is commonly used by insurance adjusters to judge the severity of your damage, as well as account for your pain and suffering.

-With the multiplier method, the adjusters would take the economic damages, the subjective ones, the consequential expenses from the accident and add a multiplier number depending on the nature of these factors.
+With the multiplier method, insurance adjusters take the economic damages, special damages, and the consequential expenses from the accident and add a multiplier number depending on the nature of these factors.

-For example, if you accumulated $50,000 in medical expenses, the adjusters would deduce that you had surgery or an extended amount of time at the hospital as well as recurring treatment for your injuries, lost wages, etc. they would add a multiplier between 0.5 and 5 and use that to create an estimate.
-Let’s say your total expenses and damages go to $100,000 and we use a multiplier of 2, your settlement would technically be worth $200,000.
+For example, if you accumulated $50,000 in medical expenses, the adjusters will deduce that you had surgery or an extended amount of time at the hospital as well as recurring treatment for your injuries, lost wages, etc. They will then add a multiplier between 0.5 and 5 and use that to create an estimate.
+Let’s say your expenses and damages totalled $100,000, and we use a multiplier of 2, your settlement would technically be worth $200,000.

-When dealing with insurance adjusters, claims, and all the expenses that come from your car accident, a professional Car Accident Attorney will help you navigate through this process with ease, with us taking charge of all the paperwork and math that goes into determining your settlement amount.
+When dealing with insurance adjusters, claims, and all the expenses that come with a car accident, an experienced car accident attorney will help you navigate through this process with ease.
+With us working on your case, we will be on top of all the paperwork and math that goes into determining your settlement amount.

-Our expert personal injury attorneys specialized in car accidents are trained to navigate the claiming process and fight against the low-ball offers and tactics from insurance companies to lower your compensation amount.
+Our expert personal injury attorneys specializing in car accidents are trained to navigate the claims process and fight against the low-ball offers and tactics from insurance companies to lower your compensation amount.

-If you ever get in an accident don’t hesitate to call your expert personal injury attorneys at Farahi Law Firm, APC at (844) 824 – 2955 for a free consultation and review of your case.
+If you ever get in an accident, don’t hesitate to contact your expert personal injury attorneys at Farahi Law Firm, APC, at (844) 824 – 2955 for a free consultation and review of your case.
 Your Justice is Our Cause!